-Our emergency medical team within the Occupational Medical and Health Protection Department is a key player in assuring safety, one of our top priorities at BASF Ludwigshafen.
+Our emergency medical team within the Corporate Health Management department is a key player in assuring safety, one of our top priorities at BASF Ludwigshafen.

 We have a team of senior emergency physicians, emergency physicians, senior paramedics, paramedics as well as a fleet of ambulances.
 The respective employees have an excellent knowledge base in both medical and chemical domains.
 They are highly qualified and are very familiar with the BASF layout.

 Similar to other emergency medical services, we are ready to respond to a broad spectrum of emergency situations, such as acute, potentially life-threatening health conditions and injuries.
 In addition, we are trained to treat patients who have accidentally been in direct contact with toxic chemicals or emissions and to respond to major incidents.

 Our emergency medical team is available around the clock and is prepared to reach any location within the BASF Ludwigshafen site in the shortest amount of time.
 In serious emergency situations, the emergency team transports the patient after the initial assessment and treatment, to the site medical clinic or, in certain situations, directly to a medical specialist or a hospital in proximity for further medical attention.
 During major incidents, we can reinforce our personnel and material resources at short notice.
 Two additional emergency clinics at the site can also be activated.

 The team "Human Toxicology and Product Stewardship" is responsible for the assessment of the toxicity of substances in humans, for example during accidental exposure through direct contact or emissions.
 The human toxicology on-call duty is available during off-hours, such that a 24-hour service for public information for the neighboring communities and the authorities is guaranteed.
 A tape-based special information service is available for physicians in the region providing them with specific therapy recommendations.